DolanDark/Deployment/README.md

 # Deployment

-These are apps that are currently deployed
+Apps that are currently deployed